 In my experience, the fabric-like water-soluble stabilizers (H2O-gone, Aqua Magic, Wet 'n Gone) work much better for free-standing lace then the plastic-film-type stabilizer (Sulky Solvy).

-When stitching free-standing lace, it is imperative to hoop the stabilizer tight and even so that none of the stitches become mis-aligned.
+When stitching free-standing lace, it is important to hoop the stabilizer snug on all four sides - if the sides are loose the stitches will pull the stabilizer inward and some stitching sections become mis-aligned.
 Some hoops hold WSS better than others.
 If you find the stabilizer is slipping a bit in your hoop, you can make a lining for the hoop to help hold the stabilizer securely.
-There are several methods to accomplish this - you can use rubber shelf liner, quilt batting (I also tried felt but it didn't work very well as the hoop can pop out because it doesn't mold as well to the shape); my preferred method is to use paper towel:
+There are several methods to accomplish this - you can use rubber shelf liner, quilt batting, thin felt or paper towel:

 Tip #3: When stitching with metallic thread, make sure the thread comes of the spool straight, from the side, instead of from the top of the spool (don't use the thread holder built into your machine or a thread stand).
 My husband put this together for me using two "L" brackets and a pegboard shelf bracket - this solved my issue with metallic thread breaking: